E-Home Household Services Hold - GuruFocus.com

 FUZHOU, China, Aug.
-25, 2022 (GLOBE NEWSWIRE) -- E-Home Household Service Holdings Limited ( EJH) (the “Company” or “E-Home”), a provider of integrated household services in China, today announced the Company has been awarded household and cleaning service contracts worth a total of RMB 4.7 million in August.
+30, 2022 (GLOBE NEWSWIRE) -- E-Home Household Service Holdings Limited ( EJH) (the “Company” or “E-Home”), a provider of integrated household services in China, is pleased to announce that it has begun development of BAO TAO, a proprietary all-in-one home services tool meant to simplify daily household management.

-Pursuant to the contracts signed, E-Home will be the designated household and cleaning service provider for two years for seven properties under the management of Shanghai Fanying Environment Engineering Co.
-Ltd., Fujian Company and Fujian Fusheng Property Management Co Ltd.
+BAO TAO is the result of E-Home leveraging its recently acquired Chuangying Business Technology Co.’s technological knowhow to modernize and expand access to household services.
+The new application seeks to redefine the Company’s approach to AI technology in enterprise and household cleaning as well as waste and inventory management.
+BAO TAO helps keep track of office and cleaning supplies and offers a seamless solution for scheduling maintenance, repair or housekeeping requests.

-Among the contracts signed, Putian YouYou Cleaning Co., Ltd. (“YouYou”), a subsidiary of the Company, has been awarded RMB2.9 million new property cleaning contracts which last between one and two years to provide daily sweep and maintain cleanliness at four designated neighborhoods in Fujian city.
+The tool could be installed anywhere in the home or office and is operated using voice command, ensuring widespread compatibility and ease of use.
+Elegantly designed, BAO TAO fits with any décor and needs only Wi-Fi to operate.

 About E-Home Household Service Holdings Limited